ac200905/ZephyrWebsite/team.md

 #### Arturs Zingis

-I am also a second year BsC Computing For Games programming student and I primarily worked on implementing the traps for the game, such as:
+I am also a second year BSc Computing For Games programming student and I primarily worked on implementing the traps for the game, such as:
 - Falling Plaftorm
 - Spike Trap
 - Dart Trap